By Patra Frame

 Move into actual interviews at job fairs or with new connections and grow your comfort level.

-A company located elsewhere may want to interview you via Skype or other web connection before bringing you in.
+A company located in location different from your location may want to interview you via Skype or other web connection before bringing you in.

 Review what you know about the job, the organization, and what your research shows about the workplace and culture.
 Update your research.